better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 Repositories are the base unit of replication in Radicle.
 To publish a repository to the network, it must first be initialized as a project.
 Projects combine source code, issues and proposed changes under a single umbrella, and carry a unique, shareable peer-to-peer identifier.
 The entirety of the project data and metadata, including social artefacts such as comments, are stored within the repository.
 To create a project, the owner of a repository defines a project identity.
 In the background, a project.json file is created in a predetermined disjoint branch of the repository, by convention rad/id.
 This file contains important metadata such as the project name, list of maintainers, as well as any related links.

-The unit of replication is a repository, identified by a `PeerID` in the context of a project document (See [Data Model](#data-model)).
+The unit of replication is a repository, identified by a `PeerID` in the context of a project document (See [Data Model][dm]).
 The holder of the corresponding `DeviceKey` is referred to as the **maintainer** of the repository.
-Repositories belonging to the same project are represented locally as a single repository, identified by a Radicle URN (or [Radicle ID](#radicle-urns) in the Upstream client).
+Repositories belonging to the same project are represented locally as a single repository, identified by a Radicle URN (or [Radicle ID][ru] in the Upstream client).
 In the context of a project, the maintainer of a repository may choose to track the repositories of other peers (this is called a remote in git terminology: a named reference to a remote repository).
 If the remote repository is found to track other remotes, the tracking repository will also transitively track those, up to n degrees out.

 Therefore, a project on Radicle preserves the transitivity information of its remotes (i.e. via which tracked PeerID another PeerID is tracked).

 ### Tracking
 Tracking is the backbone of collaboration as it drives the exchange of projects and their artifacts.
 In Radicle, peers track other peers and projects that they are interested in.
 This happens when a peer clones another peer's project or tracks a peer directly by adding them as a remote to their project via Upstream.

 Since peers represent seperate devices in the network, they each have their own view of the network.
-Each peer tracks this view of projects, identities, and data from connected peers in its own monorepo (See [Git Implementation](#git-implementation)).
+Each peer tracks this view of projects, identities, and data from connected peers in its own monorepo (See [Git Implementation][gi]).

 When a peer tracks another peer in the context of a project — say, if it clones another peer's project — it sets the intention to fetch and gossip the other peer's view of that project.
 This means all includes the project metadata, all working branches and commits, and changesets will be replicated and stored in the tracking peer's monorepo, so that it can be fetched and collaborated on.